Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

-\begin{itemize} \item For the ``LR epi'' variant, the maximum efficiency is only about 40\% even at a threshold of \SI{100}{e^-}, indicating that a high-resistivity layer is essential for enhancing the charge collection performance of MAPS. \item Among the other three processes, the detection efficiency decreases gradually as the threshold increases.
+\begin{itemize} \item For the ``LR epi'' variant, the maximum efficiency is only about 55\% even at a threshold of \SI{100}{e^-}, indicating that a high-resistivity layer is essential for enhancing the charge collection performance of small collection electrode MAPS. \item Among the other three processes, the detection efficiency decreases gradually as the threshold increases.
 The ranking of detection efficiency aligns with the charge collection capability observed in TCAD simulations. \item The ``HR substrate'' variant features a considerably larger cluster size compared to the two variants with an epitaxial layer, particularly at low thresholds.
-This implies a stronger charge sharing effect in the absence of an epitaxial layer/substrate boundary.
-While this charge sharing improves spatial resolution at low thresholds, it degrades efficiency at high thresholds.
-Detection performance at a increased bias voltage for this process can be found in~\ref{app1}. \item The two strip-like pixel designs outperform all small pixel designs in terms of detection efficiency.
+This implies a stronger charge sharing effect, which arises not only from the larger effective sensitive thickness but also from the absence of an epitaxial layer/substrate boundary.
+In epitaxial processes, this HR-LR boundary creates a built-in electric field that helps confine carriers within the epitaxial layer, thereby limiting lateral diffusion and reducing cluster size.
+While stronger charge sharing improves spatial resolution at low thresholds, it degrades efficiency at high thresholds.
+Detection performance at an increased bias voltage for this process can be found in~\ref{app1}. \item The two strip-like pixel designs outperform all small pixel designs in terms of detection efficiency.
 Specifically, the ``active-connect'' design maintains an efficiency greater than 98\% at a threshold of \SI{500}{e^-}.
 Also, the cluster sizes for these two designs are among the smallest, indicating their superior charge collection ability. \end{itemize}